ZacharyRSmith/errata-for-grokking-the-system-design-interview/README.md

 General correction: This page speaks as if nodes have a 1-to-1 relationship with partitions.
 This is false: nodes usually have a 1-to-many relationship with partitions, and sometimes have 0 partitions.
 This enables moving entire partitions between nodes, rather than the less efficient moving of data between partitions.

 General clarification: This page speaks as if partitioning is usually implemented without replication.
-Eg: "On a partitioned database, there are certain extra constraints on the different operations that can be performed.
-Most of these constraints are due to the fact that operations across multiple tables or multiple rows in the same table will no longer run on the same server."
 This is false: partitioning is usually combined with replication.

 ## Section 1.
 Partitioning Methods